 There is something pulling you inward.

-Private, one-to-one spiritual mentoring for those seeking deeper self-understanding, support for a meditation practice, or guidance in integrating significant inner experience into everyday life.
+Private, one-to-one spiritual mentoring for those seeking deeper self-understanding, support for a meditation practice, or guidance in integrating significant inner experience into everyday life - including dedicated mentoring for those engaged in Tibetan Buddhist practice.

 You do not need to be religious.
 You do not need to have a spiritual framework or even the word 'spiritual' in your vocabulary.
 What you need is a sense - perhaps difficult to articulate - that your inner life matters, and that something in it is asking for attention.